-In the moment of the telling of the story or the poem there is the creation of a safe place. —S.F.
+In the moment of the telling of the story or the poem there is the creation of a safe place. —Sheree Fitch

 Sheree Fitch has been a groundbreaking force in the literary arts and literary community in the Maritimes and throughout Canada.
 Creating from “the land of the imagination in the country that is childhood,” Sheree’s singularity and unique voice, visions and award-winning books and storytelling have left their mark on two generations of children and families and influenced a whole generation of writers from Ecum Secum to the Himalayas in Bhutan and many places in between.

-Highlights include performing and representing Canada at the Canada Day Celebrations at the Canadian Embassy; performing at the Washington National Cathedral; and performing at the Library of Congress.
-She was part of a Cultural Arts exchange in Mexico, as well as an invited author representing Nova Scotia in international schools in Kenya, Uganda, Tanzania, China, Belize, Thailand, and Vietnam.
-Sheree has brought this rich international experience back to the Canadian literary community.
+Sheree has performed at the Canada Day Celebrations at the Canadian Embassy, the Washington National Cathedral, and the Library of Congress.
+She was part of a Cultural Arts exchange in Mexico, and has represented Nova Scotia at international schools in Kenya, Uganda, Tanzania, China, Belize, Thailand, and Vietnam, bringing rich experiences back to the Canadian literary community.

-As a Nova Scotia writer Sheree has twice been a writer-in-residence in the country of Bhutan, helping to foster an indigenous literature for Bhutanese children, and was four times writer in residence in a healing and writing camp in Nunavut.
-For the Vancouver International Writers Festival she was the first writer-in-residence in their school outreach program in Nelson B.C.
-Closer to home she was the 2013/2014 Pictou Antigonish Writer-in-Residence program.
-In thanking her, the town of New Glasgow and the municipality of the County of Pictou officially recognized her for "inspiring contribution and leadership and for sharing her creativity, messages and talents" as they celebrated National Poetry Month.
+As a Nova Scotian writer, Sheree has twice been a writer-in-residence in the country of Bhutan, helping to foster an indigenous literature for Bhutanese children.
+She is a four-time writer-in-residence for a Nunavut healing and writing camp, and was the first writer-in-residence for the Vancouver International Writers Festival's school outreach program in Nelson, B.C.
+Closer to home, she was the 2013/2014 Pictou Antigonish writer-in-residence, and was recognized during National Poetry Month by the town of New Glasgow and Pictou County for "inspiring contribution and leadership and sharing her creativity, messages and talents".

 Sheree is widely recognized as an innovative master writer and literary artist whose body of work explores the human condition.
 Her lyrical style gives her a unique literary voice in her writing both for adults and children.
 As a Nova Scotia-based artist, she has had her creative work adapted and performed nationally and around the world. —Christy Ann Conlin, author of Heave

 In Spring 2015, Sheree was UPEI writer-in residence and Summer 2015 Winterset Writer in Residence at Terra Nova Park in Newfoundland.
-In the fall 2015 appeared at the Telling Tales Festival in Rockton.
-Now at work in community and on a novel to be published by Doubleday Canada in 2017, Majorly Weird and Freakwently Wonderful, she is also co-editing an anthology of poetry for children by poets of Atlantic Canada.
+In the fall 2015, she appeared at the Telling Tales Festival in Rockton.
+She is now at work on a novel to be published soon by Doubleday Canada (Majorly Weird and Freakwently Wonderful), and recently co-edited Whispers of Mermaids and Magical Things, an anthology of poetry for children by poets of Atlantic Canada.

-She lives with her husband, Gilles Plante and some critters on Happy Doodle Do Hobby farm in River John.
+She lives with her husband, Gilles, and many critters on Happy Doodle Do Hobby farm in River John, Nova Scotia.